UnlyEd/boilerplates-generator/templates/node-v10.x-aws-serverless-with-serverless-bundle/README.md

 This project was generated using https://github.com/UnlyEd/skeleton-generators/tree/master/templates/node-v10.x-aws-serverless-with-serverless-bundle

 > This project is similar to node-v10.x-aws-serverless, but uses https://github.com/AnomalyInnovations/serverless-bundle to simplify the babel/webpack configuration.
 > Use this for a quick POC/test project.
 Beware that you won't be able to customise webpack/babel configurations using serverless-bundle (simplicity over flexibility).
+> For instance, it's not possible to customise webpack in order to configure Sentry.
+The Sentry integration has therefore been removed from this boilerplate.

 <!-- toc -->